Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 Note: `qovery run` connects your application to the MySQL database on AWS.

 ### Deploy the application on a staging environment
-Qovery has a very powerful feature known as “environment”.
+Qovery has a compelling feature known as “environment”.
 Qovery supports the deployment of isolated development environments from your branches, complete with exact copies of all of your data.
-This is useful for testing changes in isolation before merging them.
+The Environment is useful for testing changes in isolation before merging them.

-So, do you want to create a new feature, fix a bug or make a modification without impacting the production or any other important environment?
+So, do you want to create a new feature, fix a bug, or make modifications without impacting the production or any other important environment?
 Type the following commands:

 ```bash
 $ git checkout -b feat_foo